Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-native-smart-v2-external-idp/docs/okta-setup.md

 Note the **Client ID** and **Client Secret** from the **General** tab.

-### Scopes Used by This Application

-As with the Standalone app, custom SMART scopes are defined on the authorization server ([Section 2](#2-add-smart-on-fhir-scopes)) and do not appear on the application's "Okta API Scopes" tab.

 This application will request the following scopes during authorization:

 ```